- How can I change my contact details?

 What happens to loans held by the deceased?

-Unfortunately, loans held by the deceased (whether by themselves or jointly with other borrowers) become immediately repayable upon their death.
+Loans held solely by the deceased become immediately repayable upon their death.
 Generally, the Executor must ensure that all of the deceased’s debts are repaid before distributing the remaining assets to the beneficiaries.
+If you have concerns that this would cause hardship or financial difficulty please discuss this with us as soon as possible.

-Where the deceased person held a home loan jointly with another person, BOQ will contact the surviving joint borrower/s to discuss options for repaying the loan.
+Where the deceased person held a home loan jointly with another person, BOQ will contact the surviving joint borrower/s to discuss options for repaying or restructuring the loan.

 What happens to accounts which the deceased held as trustee?